The-Receiver/Command-line-subtitle-reader/README.md

 Will output subtitles from file line by line onto the command line.

--p -- get all subtitle lines from file, output them onto the command line, then quit
+-p -- get all subtitle lines from file, output them onto the command line, then quit -t -- print the time difference between the first timestamp and the last timestamp in seconds, then quit

 no options -- print out subtitles in real time by waiting (end timestamp - beginning timestamp) amount of time